 Score: 83 points - which wasn't enough to make a very big impression on me in the MM Awards 2007.

-These were not all (official & independent) bottlings of Glenlivet Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Glenlivet I've tried over the years, but the notes should

 convey how I felt about those whiskies.
 However, these tasting notes only reflect my purely personal opinion.

 Your tastes might be different from mine - so it would be prudent to check out some other opinions as well.